Founder

 Senior Counselors

-Suzette DeGrange began her academic career at Stanford University, serving as Director of Upward Bound, a pre-college program for first-generation college-bound high school students.
-She also served as an advisor in the Haas Center for Public Service.
-Following her time at Stanford, Suzette worked as Senior Associate Director of Undergraduate Admission at the University of San Francisco for 17 years.
-In addition to visiting and recruiting at many schools and colleges, her favorite aspect of her work at USF was reading and evaluating applications for admission from San Francisco, Alameda, Los Angeles, and Orange County schools.
-Suzette has extensive experience partnering and volunteering with community-based organizations and is professionally certified in College Admissions and Career Planning from UC Berkeley.
-She completed a Bachelor of Public Administration-Business at Loyola University New Orleans and a Master of Education at the University of San Diego.
+Suzette DeGrange began her academic career at Stanford University, where she served for 11 years as Director of a pre-college program for first-generation college-bound students.
+She also served as an advisor at the Haas Center for Public Service for Stanford students interested in careers in education.
+Suzette’s experience in higher education admissions includes serving as Senior Associate Director of Undergraduate Admission at the University of San Francisco for 17 years.
+In addition to recruiting students, her favorite aspect of her work at USF was reading and evaluating applications for admission from San Francisco, Alameda, Los Angeles, and Orange County schools.
+Serving on university retention committees helped to shape her focus on supporting the whole student during the advising process.
+Suzette is professionally certified in College Admissions and Career Planning from UC Berkeley, and has served as an Admissions Evaluator for domestic and international first year applicants for the University of California for 3 years.
+Suzette completed a Bachelor of Public Administration-Business at Loyola University New Orleans and a Master of Education at the University of San Diego.
 She is a member of the National Association of College Admission Counseling (NACAC), and the National Career Development Association (NCDA).

 Associate Counselors